-What are Self-Service Kiosks
+What Are Self-Service Kiosks?

-Self-service kiosks are digital information centers that feature either static (non-touch) screens or touchscreens, which are considered to be “interactive.”
+Self-serve kiosks are digital information centers that feature either static (non-touch) screens or touchscreens, which are considered to be “interactive.”
 Kiosks that utilize touchscreens allow users to access a specific set of automated services, while static displays are generally used only to display a single image or set of images with information, such as a digital ad.
 The purpose of self-service kiosks is to allow a customer to interact with a company, product, brand or service, and via automated means, without requiring additional personnel, like customer service agents.
 Self-service kiosks are becoming quite common in many different environments, but some of the most popular applications include quick service restaurants (QSRs), movie theaters, and hospital or college campuses.

-The primary function of a self-service kiosk is to allow customers to complete various common tasks on their own without the assistance of a dedicated employee.
+The primary function of a digital self-service kiosk is to allow customers to complete various common tasks on their own without the assistance of a dedicated employee.
 This can range from placing orders for food, to purchasing train or bus tickets, to depositing and withdrawing money from bank accounts.
 Whatever the kiosk’s function, the ultimate goal is to give users more freedom and better efficiency.
 While self-service kiosks do require an initial capital investment, self-service kiosks offer companies the ability to automate simple processes, reducing the need for additional manpower.

-One of the primary reasons self-service kiosks have become popular so quickly is that they allow companies to engage with their customer base on the user’s own terms.
+One of the primary reasons interactive self-service kiosks have become popular so quickly is that they allow companies to engage with their customer base on the user’s own terms.
 As you can imagine, there are quite a few benefits to taking this approach:

 - Efficiency: With many services now automated, including travel check-in, ticket dispensing, and bill payments, self-service kiosks free up manpower to assist in other areas, potentially those that require more personal attention.
 For example, self-service kiosks allow contractors, staff and visitors to check in to a business location without assistance, which keeps administrators and front office staff from wasting valuable time that may be better spent elsewhere.